andresdhn/seek-coding-exercise/README.md

 It has two methods to __Add__ and __Remove__ Products for the Client, and the __total__ method should return the Checkout todal for the client based on available products and Client specific rules.

 This is my interpretation of the request.
 Hope it is good.
-I dedicated only enough time to make it testable, clean, and escalable.
+I dedicated only enough time to make it testable, clean and maintainable as indicated.

+Test

 `$ yarn test`